A classic post from my old blog, updated a bit. For new folks, enjoy.

-Let it be known: we men must rethink our natural manly instinct that romance novels are something to ignore or avoid, like SEX AND THE CITY 2, which is indeed worthy of scorn, and woe unto any man whose girlfriend or wife coerced them into wasting two hours of their life to see that stupid thing.
+Let it be known: we men must rethink our natural manly instinct that romance novelists are something to avoid, like SEX AND THE CITY 2, which is indeed worthy of scorn, and woe unto any man whose girlfriend or wife coerced them into wasting two hours of their life to see that stupid thing.
 No bribe is sufficient.

 Are there bad romance novels out there?
 Sure, just like any genre.
 But with so many books and writers, it’s like throwing 10,000 authors into the Thunderdome, tossing in a single chainsaw and refusing to unlock the door until there’s only one woman left.
 That woman is going to kick tail.
 She will be a writing goddess.

 And the message is good.
 Romance novels don’t want men to be to be office drones, worried about TPS reports, or moody, over-educated basket cases you read about in literary novels.

 Romance novels want men of action and charm, packing swords if not guns, and sometimes guns and swords.
 Any man can learn this from googling “romance novel covers.”
 IT IS AN EDUCATION.

 Fabio and a sword is all you need.
 Shirts are optional.I hadn’t read romance novels, or even checked covers until now.
 Yet now that my eyes are open, we men should band together to pool our resources to give romance novels serious tax subsidies, because romance authors and readers are a secret army doing a $16.5 billion public relations campaign for men everywhere.
 And, yes, the genre is bigger than that.
 It’s a big push for love of all stripes, which is a good thing.
 Life isn’t about having the biggest pile of dead presidents.
 It’s about family and who you love.
 As a husband and father, I get that.